ibkor/Concurrency-Detector/README.md

 Results are categorized as optimized, underconfigured, or suboptimal configurations, with detailed comparisons.
 All findings are exported to CSV files for further analysis.

+#USAGE
+Open PowerShell on your Veeam Backup & Replication server.
+Run the script:
+.\your-script-name.ps1

+Follow the prompt to choose whether to rescan all hosts.

+Review the output in your console and check the generated CSV files in C:\csv\ for detailed results on repositories, proxies, gateways, and configuration analysis.